-Do you remember your favorite games from childhood?
+Do you remember your favorite old school games from childhood?
 Games that you would play outside with friends until the sun went down.
 Games you would play in gym class at school before you ever thought about shaving your legs.
 What were some of your favorites?

 Last week I realized that some of the games I loved from childhood were no longer being taught to kids.
 My Girl Scout Troop finished our activity early and my co-leader suggested a game of Red Rover.

 “What’s that?” one of the first graders asked.

 It turns out, none of the girls – out of all 21 in our troop – had played Red Rover before.
 I was shocked.
 How could these 5, 6 and 7-year-olds not know what Red Rover was?
 They are prime Red Rover playing age.
 Didn’t they play it in gym class?

 Based on that I asked my daughter about the other games I remembered, and she didn’t even know half of them.

 With summer on the way I decided that we were going to change that.
 It’s time to put the tablets down, get outside and bask in my nostalgia with my children playing some old school games.
 Honestly, whether they like it or not.